craftercms/docs/source/.new-ia/by-role/site-admin/site-tools/publishing-and-status.rst

   The commit id we want to publish by commit id is ``f47c9a5bae4184e7b5ff2cb03b90b8ff86adec37``

-- Go back to Studio and click on |siteConfig| -> Publishing
+- Go back to Studio and click on |siteTools| -> Publishing
 - Click on the ``Publish by Commit ID(s)`` tab
 - Paste the commit id from the step where we got the commit id, then click on the ``Publish`` button